industrial-edge/iih-semantics-getting-started/docs/Installation.md

 #### Configure IIH Configurator

-SIMATIC S7+ Import Converter allows theonversion of export file to Connectivity Suite Configuration
+SIMATIC S7+ Import Converter converts the export file to Connectivity Suite Configuration

-In your IED clik IIH Configurator to open it.
+In your IED click IIH Configurator to open it.

 Go to **Aggregate Data -> Connector Configuration** and to Connectivity Suite Connectors tab and click inside the box.